Greywater System Installation: Complete Guide to Water Reuse in 2026

 Is a greywater system worth it?

-For most homeowners in water-scarce states like California, Arizona, or Texas, yes — a greywater system is a worthwhile investment.
-Simple laundry-to-landscape systems cost as little as $500 installed and can pay for themselves within 1–2 years in areas with high water rates.
-More complex systems have longer payback periods of 3–8 years but offer greater water reuse and potential home value benefits.
+For most homeowners in water-scarce states like California, Arizona, or Texas, yes.
+Simple laundry-to-landscape systems cost as little as $700 to $2,000 professionally installed and can pay for themselves within 1 to 2 years in areas with high water rates.
+More complex systems have payback periods of 4 to 7 years but offer greater water reuse and potential home value benefits in drought-prone regions.

 What maintenance does a greywater system require?

 Maintenance needs depend on system complexity.
 Basic laundry-to-landscape systems require little more than occasionally checking the diversion valve and clearing any debris.
 More advanced systems require monthly filter cleaning, quarterly bioreactor checks, and annual UV lamp replacement.
-Advanced membrane-based systems need professional servicing every 6–12 months to keep performance optimal.
+Advanced membrane-based systems typically need professional servicing every 6 to 12 months, with annual operating costs of $100 to $300 for filters and UV lamps.

 Can greywater be used to flush toilets?

-Yes, but only with Tier 3 or Tier 4 systems that include proper filtration and disinfection (e.g., UV treatment or biological processing).
+Yes, but only with Tier 3 or Tier 4 systems that include proper filtration and disinfection like UV treatment or biological processing.
 Simple laundry-to-landscape or branched drain systems are only approved for subsurface outdoor irrigation in most states.
-Always confirm your local code before routing greywater to indoor fixtures.
+Many jurisdictions require NSF/ANSI 350 certified treatment equipment for indoor reuse, so always confirm your local code first.

 What soaps and detergents are safe to use with greywater irrigation?

-Choose plant-safe, biodegradable, low-sodium soaps and liquid detergents.
-Avoid products with boron, bleach, sodium lauryl sulfate in high concentrations, or powdered detergents — these can harm plants and soil over time.
-Popular safe choices include liquid castile soap, Oasis Biocompatible, and many eco-certified laundry detergents.
-When in doubt, check if a product is labeled greywater-safe.
+Choose plant-safe, biodegradable, low-sodium, low-boron, phosphate-free liquid detergents.
+Avoid products with bleach, sodium lauryl sulfate in high concentrations, powdered detergents, or strong disinfectants, all of which can harm plants and soil over time.
+Popular safe choices include liquid castile soap, Oasis Biocompatible, and many eco-certified detergents.
+When you must use bleach or harsh cleaners, flip your diverter valve to send that load to the sewer instead.

 Do I need a permit to install a greywater system?

 It depends on your state and system type.
-In California, Arizona, New Mexico, and Texas, simple laundry-to-landscape systems under specified daily flow limits (typically 250–400 gallons/day) require no permit.
+In California, Arizona, and Texas, simple systems under 400 gallons per day generally require no permit, and New Mexico and Georgia use a 250 gpd threshold.
 More complex systems almost always require a permit regardless of location.
-Colorado now allows greywater statewide in new construction as of January 2026, though individual municipalities can opt out.
+Colorado now defaults to allowing greywater in new construction statewide as of January 2026, though individual municipalities can opt out.
 Always check with your local building or health department first.

 Find Trusted & Licensed Plumbers in Ohio